Do you know where your FTP credentials are?

 There was a strange, oddly-sized GIF file that, with further poking, revealed a hidden payload.
-The GIF, when poked, revealed four text files.
-Little by little, their contents spilled out, until, finally it revealed a dark criminal archive.
+The GIF revealed four text files.
+Little by little, their contents spilled out, until finally it revealed a dark criminal archive.
 The files contained the login credentials of more than 100,000 FTP sites.

 It was an unbelievable discovery, like a Russian nesting doll, that - when unpacked - opened a veritable wormhole to FTP sites around the world: Domain names, User IDs, and Passwords.

 Nearly two thousand of these FTP credentials were the domain credentials from one particular site that claimed to Web-host nearly two hundred thousand separate FTP sites.
 Another file contained a hundred thousand credentials from a variety of unrelated individual sites.
 Using this archive of FTP credentials, the thief (or thieves) could penetrate, inspect, and selectively harvest the information contained within stored files that users had transferred between their workstations and their corporate computers.

 How this archive was assembled and hidden demonstrates how the network of thieves profits and expands.
 Larson noticed a duplication of a small percentage of the FTP credentials.
 This seems to indicate that the archive was probably robotically created by a virus or Trojan.